Medicare Open Enrollment: 10 Things to Know

 These plans have been criticized in recent years for their aggressive marketing tactics.
 Some beneficiaries have reported having good experiences with their Advantage plans until they get sick and find themselves fighting for coverage.

-In 2025, the Centers for Medicare & Medicaid Services (CMS) hopes to end sales incentives for Medicare Advantage and Part D plans.
+The Centers for Medicare & Medicaid Services (CMS) has ended sales incentives for Medicare Advantage and Part D plans as of 2025.
 Salespeople sometimes get incentives, such as hefty bonuses, when they enroll Medicare beneficiaries into private insurers’ Medicare Advantage plans, Medigap or Part D prescription drug plans.
-The coming rule change is meant to disincentivize steering people to insurance plans to earn perks and not serve the best interests of Medicare beneficiaries.
+The rule change disincentivizes steering people to insurance plans to earn perks and not serve the best interests of Medicare beneficiaries.

 6. Medicare premiums